harsh1618/cs628-ctf/README.md

 # cs628-ctf
-Capture the Flag contest for the Computer Systems Security course at IIT Kanpur
+This repository contains the source for the final lab in CS628, Computer System Security course at IIT Kanpur.
+The lab was in the format of a Jeopardy-style Capture the Flag contest.